 Toyota has placed emphasis on driver and pedestrian safety, therefore the 2021 GR Supra all comes with a full suite of advanced safety systems, including Blind Spot Monitor with Rear Cross Traffic Alert, Dynamic Radar Cruise Control, Land Departure Warning with Steering Assist, Pre-Collision System with Pedestrian Detection, and Automatic High Beam systems.

 The 2021 Toyota GR Supra 2.0 starts at $56,390, and the GR Supra 3.0 starts at $67,690, which was also our as-tested price since Toyota loads their GR Supra models up with features leaving few options available.
 The GR Supra 3.0 finds itself priced below its performance target and the benchmark of its class, the Porsche 718 Cayman S, which starts at $79,300; as well as its mechanical twin, the BMW Z4 M40i (reviewed here) at $76,350.

 The 2021 Toyota GR Supra 3.0 Premium might not have the prestige that the 718 Cayman S or the Z4 M40i carry, but in terms of its pure driving dynamics, it certainly can more than hold its own against them.
-There are many things Toyota should not have done with the Supra but at the end of another fun-filled week with one, we are glad Toyota managed to tune out the critics and offered us what is surely going to be another future classic.
+Yes, there are many things Toyota should not have done with the Supra, but at the end of another fun-filled week with the Toyota Supra, we are glad Toyota managed to tune out the critics and offered us what is surely going to be another future classic.